-The trust plans to grow to a small trust of 3-5 schools, ideally with a mix of primary and secondary schools, within 3 years.
+The trust plans to grow to a small trust of up to 10 schools, ideally with a mix of primary and secondary schools, within 5 years.

-Each school within the trust has produced an Academy Improvement Plan for 2021-22, which prioritises key targets for the academic year.
+Each school within the trust has produced a 3 Year Academy Improvement Plan for 2024-27, which prioritises key targets for the academic year and is updated annually.
 A number of these targets are shared.